-PhD, University of Maryland
+PhD, University of Maryland (College Park, MD)

-MA, University of Maryland
+MA, University of Maryland (College Park, MD)

-MA, The George Washington University
+MA, The George Washington University (Washington, DC)

-BA, Meredith College
+BA, Meredith College (Raleigh, NC)

-Mitchell Brown, PhD, is a professor in the Department of Political Science at Auburn University and is an associate editor of the Journal of Political Science Education (Science of Teaching and Learning), and a founding editor of the Journal of Election Administration Research & Practice.
-Her broader research agenda focuses on the empowerment efforts of marginalized communities, which she pursues through applied research.
-She is the author of numerous books, research articles, and reports, including How We Vote: Innovations in American Elections (with Kathleen Hale), The Future of Election Administration (with Kathleen Hale and Bridgett King), Administering Elections: How American Elections Work (with Kathleen Hale and Robert Montjoy), and Applied Research Methods in Public and Non-Profit Organizations, also with Kathleen Hale.
-From 2015-2018 she served as the director of Auburn University PhD Program in Public Administration and Public Policy and currently co-directs the Election Administration Initiative with Kathleen Hale.
-She also serves as curricular faculty for the National Association of Election Officials and a member of their board of directors.
+Mitchell Brown, Ph.D., is the Curtis O. Liles III Professor in the Department of Political Science at Auburn University and is a founding editor of the Journal of Election Administration Research & Practice.
+Her work as a researcher, evaluator, trainer and consultant focuses on applied projects around the country centering on election administration and community-based problem solving.
+She is the author of numerous books, research articles, and reports.
+Recent titles include How We Vote: Innovations in American Elections (with Kathleen Hale, Georgetown University Press) and the Elgar Publishing handbooks Teaching Undergraduate Political Methodology and Teaching Graduate Political Methodology (both with Shane Nordyke and Cameron Thies).
+From 2015-2018 she served as the Director of Auburn University PhD Program in Public Administration and Public Policy and currently co-directs the Election Administration Initiative with Kathleen Hale.
+She also serves as curricular faculty for the National Association of Election Officials and is a member of their board of directors.
+From 2016-2022 she served as the Science of Teaching & Learning section editor for the Journal of Political Science Education.

-In addition to her work at the university, she serves as a researcher, evaluator, trainer and consultant on applied projects around the country focusing on election administration, community building, and a variety of community-based problem solving.
-She is the recipient of the 2021 Glenn Howze Academic Freedom Award; 2016 and 2013 SGA Outstanding Faculty Awards for the College of Liberal Arts; the 2009 Distinguished Diversity Researcher Award through the Research Initiative for the Study of Diversity under the Office of the Vice President for Research at Auburn University; an Outstanding Service Award in 1998 from the Center for Mental Health Services (SAMHSA, NIH, DHHS) for her work developing a housing fidelity instrument; among others.
+Brown is the recipient of the Meredith College 2023 Career Achievement Award; 2023 Distinguished Service Award from the Political Science Education Section of the American Political Science Association; the 2021 Glenn Howze Academic Freedom Award; 2016 & 2013 SGA Outstanding Faculty Awards for the College of Liberal Arts; the 2009 Distinguished Diversity Researcher Award through the Research Initiative for the Study of Diversity under the Office of the Vice President for Research at Auburn University; an Outstanding Service Award in 1998 from the Center for Mental Health Services (SAMHSA, NIH, DHHS) for her work developing a housing fidelity instrument; among others.
 Brown holds and has held board and leadership positions at the university, in state government, and in non-profit organizations.

 marginalized communities, tools for building community capacity